lin-tan/DocTer/DocTer_instructions.md

 bash run_fuzzer.sh tensorflow ./example_constr/tf2.1 ./configs/ci.config | tee /home/workdir/tf_ci.log
 ```

+This process generates thousands of test cases for each API and may take a long while.

 The script `run_fuzzer.sh` calls the fuzzer and takes three parameters:
 - 1. Target library name.
 One of `tensorflow`, `pytorch`, or `mxnet`.